kathien89/laravel-easy-attachments/readme.md

       return $response;
     });

-## Advanced Usage (Working directly with attachments)

-If you have a pivot table or some other need to work directly with attachments:

-    $image = Image::fromUrl($url);
-    $att = Attachment::fromUrl($url);

 ## Integrating with Laravel Administrator

 Do you love [Laravel Administrator](https://github.com/FrozenNode/Laravel-Administrator) as much as I do?
 Sweet.
 Here's how you do it.

 First, familiarize yourself with the `[location](http://administrator.frozennode.com/docs/field-type-image)` attribute of upload fields in Laravel Administrator.

-### Step 1: Choose ONE location where Laravel Administrator will upload your files.
+**Step 1: Choose ONE location where Laravel Administrator will upload your files.**

-In `config/laravel-stapler/images.php`, there is an `la_path` that can be configured.
+In `config/images.php`, there is an `la_path` that can be configured.
 The default is fine, but if you want to change it you may.
 Use the same location for ALL models in Laravel Administrator.
 Laravel Stapler Images will look in this config path for any uploads being saved.
 I suggest adding a `.gitkeep` to the path.

-### Step 2: Configure your Laravel Administrator model, being careful to use the `config()` path you chose in Step 1.
+**Step 2: Configure your Laravel Administrator model, being careful to use the `config()` path you chose in Step 1.**

 Configure `config/administrator/<your model>.php` as follows: